vadimsj/redland-renovations/testing.md

     As a first-time visitor, I would like to:
   1. Identify the nature of the business and specialization of the company.
+  2. Locate where the company is based and its areas of operation.

     - The home page features a large heading, "Property Renovations in Bristol," clearly identifying the nature of the business and its area of operation.

-    - Below the heading, there is a paragraph providing further details about the services offered.
+    - Below the heading, there is a paragraph providing further details about the services offered and areas of operation.

     - The home page also includes an image featuring a property typical of the Redland area.

-  2. Locate where the company is based and its areas of operation.
   3. Determine what services the company offers and the scope of work undertaken.

+    - A detailed list of services provided is featured on the second page below the home page.

   4. Explore the company's portfolio showcasing previously completed projects.

+    - Following the services list, there is a gallery section showcasing completed projects.

   5. Find essential information about the company.
   6. Contact the company.

+    - The primary call-to-action button on the home page leads visitors directly to the contact us page, where the phone number and email address are displayed.

+    - The contact form allows visitors and to leave their own contact details and to submit messages directly.

+    - Below the contact form, there is a footer with the company's address.

 - B. Returning Visitor Goals

     As a Ruturning visitor, I would like to:
     1. Easily navigate through the website to access different pages and return to the home page if needed.

+    - The website features a navigation bar for quick access to necessary sections.

     2. Quickly contact the company or request a callback.

+    - The primary call-to-action button on the home page leads directly to the contact form.

 - C. Website Owner Goals